SatoryKono/bioactivity_data_acquisition/docs/cli/00-cli-overview.md

 ## 2. Architecture: A Static Registry

-The CLI is a Typer application whose main entry point is `python -m bioetl.cli.main`.
+The CLI is a Typer application whose main entry point is `python -m bioetl.cli.app`.
 Its architecture is based on a **static command registry** that is built when the application starts.

 - **Command Registration**: The file `[ref: repo:src/bioetl/cli/registry.py@refactoring_001]` defines the list of all available pipeline commands (e.g., `activity_chembl`, `assay_chembl`, `target`).
 It explicitly imports a `build_command_config` function for each pipeline and uses these to construct a dictionary that maps command names to their configurations.
 - **Application Startup**: The main application file, `[ref: repo:src/bioetl/cli/app.py@refactoring_001]`, reads this static registry and uses a factory pattern (`create_pipeline_command`) to generate and register a Typer command for each entry.